-A key quantity that determines the error of a quantization scheme is its range (the difference between the largest and smallest quantization values), $M-m$ (see~\cref{sec:usq} for more details).
-Intuitively, when the range is large, one is forced to quantize to values that are further away from the encoded quantity, thus increasing the error.
-We describe two complementary methods for reducing it.
-Both methods reduce the estimation error by pre-processing the input gradient prior to its quantization and post-processing the average's estimate at the end.

-\paragraph{Transform.} We utilize the Randomized Hadamard Transform (RHT) as pre-processing, which is known to decrease the expected range.
-The RHT of a vector $x\in\mathbb R^d$ is defined as $H\cdot D\cdot x$, where $H$ is the Hadamard matrix~\cite{hedayat1978hadamard} and $D$ is a diagonal matrix with i.i.d.
+For pre-processing, we utilize the Randomized Hadamard Transform (RHT) that improves quantization accuracy by reducing the expected range and transforming coordinates to approach a normal distribution.
+The RHT of a vector $x\in\mathbb R^d$ is defined as $\frac{1}{\sqrt d}\cdot H\cdot D\cdot x$, where $H$ is the Hadamard matrix~\cite{hedayat1978hadamard} and $D$ is a diagonal matrix with i.i.d.
 Radamacher variables (taking $\pm 1$ with equal probabilities) on its diagonal.
-As proven by \cite{ailon2006approximate}, $\mathbb E[M'-m']=O\parentheses{(M-m)\cdot \sqrt{{\log d}\ /\ {d}}}$, where $M',m'$ are the maximal and minimal value after the transform.
-In particular, this decrease in the expected range significantly improves the quantization accuracy.
-Another motivation for choosing RHT is that the special recursive structure of $H$ allows a fast GPU-friendly $O(d\log d)$ time implementation, significantly faster than general matrix multiplication.
+An important property RHT is that the special recursive structure of $H$ allows a fast GPU-friendly $O(d\log d)$ time implementation, significantly faster than general matrix multiplication.